markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

+Whether something is a [link reference definition] is
+independent of whether the link reference it defines is
+used in the document.
+Thus, for example, the following
-Here is a link reference definition with no corresponding link.
+document contains just a link reference definition, and
-It contributes nothing to the document.
+no visible content:

 ```````````````````````````````` example
 [foo]: /url